 Adu Oginyae was silent for a few seconds.
 “No, thank you.”

 “Well, the offer’s open.
-I guess you’re here to spy on me, make sure I’m hanging out with the wrong crowd again?”
+I guess you’re here to spy on me, making sure I’m not hanging out with the wrong crowd again?”

 “Something like that,” he answered.

 Amar set down on the table two plates with a slice of pizza on each.

 “Why you, though?
 Is the c-team off fighting a demonic invasion of Manhattan or something?”

 “Let’s just say I’m personally curious,” Abu Oginyae said.
 “You likely know that I have seen very few people reform in my time, especially not among my own regulars.
 I do hope you will be different.”

 Amar quietly ate, wondering if Jon’s preemptive break-up did make the Final Guard nervous that Amar would revert back to his old career.
 Just as Amar was starting to wonder if Abu Oginyae would simply stand there and watch him eat, he spoke again.